Last Updated on April 6, 2021 by Celeste

 Carnival in Greece is an important holiday period leading up to the most special time of the year: Greek Easter.
 In 2020 Carnival in Greece is celebrated from Sunday 9th February 2020 to Sunday 1st March 2020.
 In this blog post, I have listed some of the most important elements of the Greek carnival and how to celebrate it!
-Have you been in Greece during carnival?
+Have you been to the carnival in Greece?

 Preparing for Lent